travel germany

 You can put on miner's coveralls and go down into the tunnels and ride the miniature train the miners used to travel underground.
 (Hi Ho!)

-Also in this area is Eisleben, where Martin Luther was born and died.
+Also in this area is the town of Eisleben, where Martin Luther was born and died.

-Heinrich Heine, one of Germany's greatest poets, wrote an account of his trip through here called The Harz Journey.
+The poet Heinrich Heine wrote an account of his trip through this area called The Harz Journey.
 We get a glimpse of what it was like in the early 1800's; this was a popular destination for travelers even then.

 "Most beautiful were the golden sun-rays shooting through the dark green of the firs.
 The roots of the trees formed a natural stairway, and everywhere my feet encountered swelling beds of moss, for the stones are here covered foot-deep, as if with light-green velvet cushions.